mnvr/music-making-machines/modules/2/README.md

 > Actually, there is another core module that we've been using all along, to
 > scribble our graffiti on.
 Notes!

+The (virtual) voltages travelling in the cables between modules in Rack can be anything a float can hold (~±10<sup>38</sup> in magnitude though not in precision), but individual modules can (and sometimes do) choose to clip their inputs or outputs.

+In particular, Audio clamps the values it gets to lie between ±10V, and then rescales them them to ±1 before sending them out to device.

 ## Poly

 So far we've talked of voltages as real numbers carried by a cables, but cables